 “The first question I would ask anybody is if you're not willing to look at having a cost associated to customer success in any way, then why do you think that it's not valuable enough that you couldn't do that?
 And there will be lots of reasons, for example deal sizes or market appetite.
 I get all of that, but at the same time, we have to believe that what we're providing is valuable enough to at least consider it.”

 Listen now to the full conversation with Pat and Anika to learn more about charging for customer success.

-Our host Anika Zubair chats with Marco Carrubba, Director of Customer Success at Microsoft about how to design customer success for a mature organization.
+Our host Anika Zubair chats with Julie Reader, Customer Success Coach at Dooly about landing your first customer success role without any SaaS experience.